 Priority debts include:

 Nonpriority debts include credit card debt, medical bills, and personal loans.
 Plan payments will only need to address these debts once all priority debts have been paid.
 Given how these plans are typically structured, many filers will only pay a small fraction of what they owe on nonpriority debts.
 In some cases, they will pay nothing at all.

 Once you have made all plan payments, you will generally be permitted to discharge any remaining unsecured debts, including medical debt and credit card debt.
 Secured debts cannot be discharged, but the process gives many filers the financial flexibility they need to catch up on payments and address debts that cannot be directly eliminated.
 For example, a successful reorganization plan can help you cure a mortgage default and save your home from foreclosure.

 Your Chapter 13 repayment plan will be heavily scrutinized by the bankruptcy court, and professional legal guidance is often necessary to achieve a successful result.
-Our Troy consumer reorganization plan lawyers will work to structure a proposal that maximizes relief while meeting all legal requirements.
-At Wolfson Bolton, we are extensively familiar with the nuances of Chapter 13 bankruptcy and can leverage our resources to provide the knowledgeable and capable representation you deserve.
+Our Metro Detroit consumer reorganization plan lawyers will work to structure a proposal that maximizes relief while meeting all legal requirements.
+At Wolfson Bolton Kochis PLLC, we are extensively familiar with the nuances of Chapter 13 bankruptcy and can leverage our resources to provide the knowledgeable and capable representation you deserve.

 Schedule a free initial consultation to learn more about how a consumer reorganization plan can benefit your financial situation.
 Call (248) 247-7070 or contact us online today!